- Data Portals

 Users who need to run analysis and visualization jobs on the Geyser or Caldera clusters can log in to Yellowstone to submit their jobs.
 There is no need to transfer output files from Cheyenne for this since all of the clusters mount the same GLADE file systems.

 To log in to the Cheyenne system from your terminal, use Secure Shell (ssh) as shown here:

 You can use this shorter command if your Cheyenne username is the same as your username on your local computer:

 You can also use an SSH client to log in.
 Some of those are described here.

 The Cheyenne HPC system uses a Linux operating system, PBS Pro for scheduling jobs, and supports widely used shells on its login and compute nodes.
 Users also have several compiler choices.
 See Compiling below.

 Operating system: SUSE Linux.
 Most Yellowstone users will notice few differences from Red Hat Enterprise Linux.

-Shells: The default login shell is tcsh.
-To change the default to bash, log in to the CISL Systems Accounting Manager (SAM).
+Shells: The default login shell for new Cheyenne users is bash unless they have active Yellowstone accounts with tcsh for the default.
+To change the default, log in to the CISL Systems Accounting Manager (SAM).
+It may take several hours for a change to take effect.
 You can confirm which shell is set as your default by entering

 echo $SHELL on your Cheyenne command line.